 You could probably be taking on average maybe a thousand photos in the time that would take Thomas to make just one attempt.
 So the equivalent would be to make 10,000,000 (ten million) of pure horse shit photos before coming up with one actual photograph.

 If we admit that photography is 10 times easier than electrical engineering, which I am not sure it is, having been on both sides, let's make it one million.

-You come up with the idea to become an artist and you expect to do it right here and now with a magic formula, or by reading a few articles and watch some YouTube videos.
-You want to be rich and you expect a hot tip for a stock, or an investment will bring you unlimited wealth.
+You come up with the idea to become an artist and you expect to do it right here and now with a magic formula, or by reading a few articles and watching some YouTube videos.
+You want to be rich and you expect a hot tip for a stock, or investment will bring you unlimited wealth.
 You want to lose weight and you look for a magic diet or a pill that will transform you from a couch potato to a 6-pack fit guy or gal overnight.

 Guess what dumdum.
-Ain't happening.
+That ain't happening.

 Art doesn't come to your door as most good things.

 You can test your greed by reading the below statements.
 Are you guilty?
 I get these from almost all of my students.

 - Oh, this guy just came inside my frame at the last minute.
 What could I have done?